Skip to main content

 tip

-Creates a local Kubernetes cluster with an in-cluster container registry, ingress controller, and the kindling operator — all in one shot.
+brew install installs kindling, kind, and kubectl automatically. kindling init creates a local Kubernetes cluster with a container registry, ingress controller, and the kindling operator — all in one shot.

 note

-Works with OpenAI (default) or Anthropic (--provider anthropic).
-Your app needs a working Dockerfile.
+Works with OpenAI (default) or Anthropic (--ai-provider anthropic).
+Preview first with --dry-run.

 git add -A && git commit -m "add kindling workflow" && git push